Overview

 octeliumctl apply </PATH/TO/RESOURCES.yaml>

-However, as your Cluster resources grow, you might need to define your resources in multiple yaml files and even organize them inside further subdirectories.
-In a fairly complex system with at least tens or hundreds of resources, it's much better to organize your configuration into a multiple files and sub-directories.
+As your Cluster's resources grow, you might want to define your resources in multiple yaml files and even organize them into further subdirectories.
+In a fairly complex system with at least tens or hundreds of resources, it's much better to organize your configuration into multiple files and subdirectories.
 Here is an example:

 1